Android-for-Python/Camera4Kivy/README.md

             Rectangle(texture= self.analyzed_texture, size = size, pos = pos)
 ```

-The above code fragments are fully implemented in two examples: [QR Reader](https://github.com/Android-for-Python/c4k_qr_example/qrreader.py), and [OpenCV](https://github.com/Android-for-Python/c4k_opencv_example/edgedetect.py).
+The above code fragments are fully implemented in two examples: [QR Reader](https://github.com/Android-for-Python/c4k_qr_example/blob/main/qrreader.py), and [OpenCV](https://github.com/Android-for-Python/c4k_opencv_example/blob/main/edgedetect.py).

 But wait, there is more, a user can interact with the analysis results in teh Preview.
 The Preview subclass may have multiple inheritance, for example to allow the user to interact with annotations on the screen.
-The [QR Reader](https://github.com/Android-for-Python/c4k_qr_example/qrreader.py) example illustrates this, in addition it inherits from a gestures package:
+The QR Reader example illustrates this, by inheriting from a gestures package:

 ```python
     class QRReader(Preview, CommonGestures):